Madhouse (1981 film)

-Madhouse (originally titled There Was a Little Girl and also known as And When She Was Bad) is a 1981 Italian-American slasher film directed and co-written by Ovidio G. Assonitis, and starring Trish Everly, Dennis Robertson, Allison Biggers, and Michael Macrae.
+Madhouse (also released as There Was a Little Girl and And When She Was Bad) is a 1981 slasher film directed and co-written by Ovidio G. Assonitis, and starring Trish Everly, Dennis Robertson, Allison Biggers, and Michael Macrae.
 The plot follows a schoolteacher in Savannah, Georgia being stalked by her psychopathic twin sister in the days leading up to their birthday.
-The film's original title takes its name from a poem called There Was a Little Girl by Henry Wadsworth Longfellow.
+The film's original title takes its name from a poem called "There Was a Little Girl" by Henry Wadsworth Longfellow.

 The film features a musical score by Riz Ortolani and cinematography by Assonitis regular Roberto D'Ettorre Piazzoli.
 Though it received theatrical distribution in Italy, West Germany, and the United States, it was one of the many films on the "video nasty" list, a list of horror and exploitation films banned in the United Kingdom by the BBFC in the 1980s for violence and obscenity.

 Plot

 The film opens with two twin girls — one sitting in a rocking chair being rocked by the other.
 The girl rocking the chair stops momentarily and bashes the face of the girl in the rocking chair until she bleeds into unconsciousness.

 Julia Sullivan is a young schoolteacher for deaf children living in Savannah, Georgia.
 She has horrid memories of her childhood, which was scarred by her sadistic twin sister Mary.
 At the urging of her uncle, James, a local Catholic priest, Julia visits Mary, suffering from a severe skin disease, in a mental institution.
-The meeting does not go well and Mary vows to make Julia "suffer as she had suffered".
+The meeting does not go well, and Mary vows to make Julia "suffer as she had suffered."

-As their mutual birthday approaches, Julia learns that Mary had escaped from the mental institution.
+As their mutual birthday approaches, Julia learns that Mary has escaped the mental institution.
 Soon after, several of Julia's friends and neighbors begin to die gruesome deaths in the house she lives in — some involving a mysterious Rottweiler dog who attacks its victims, mauling them to death.
 One of Julia's students, Sasha Robertson Jr., is killed in a park by the Rottweiler one afternoon.

-Meanwhile, Julia becomes increasing unnerved that someone — possibly Mary — is hiding inside the large house she lives in.
-One evening, when being dropped off by her psychologist boyfriend Sam Edwards, she witnesses a light come on on the second floor of the house, but finds no one there.
+Meanwhile, Julia becomes increasingly unnerved that someone — possibly Mary — is hiding inside her large house.
+One evening, when being dropped off by her psychologist boyfriend Sam Edwards, she witnesses a light on the house's second floor but finds no one there.
 Helen, Julia's friend, offers to spend the night with her.
 In the middle of the night, she is attacked by the Rottweiler on the staircase; the dog attacks and kills her, tearing open her throat.
-Julia awakes the next morning and finds Helen gone.
-Given there is no evidence of the attack, Julia assumes she went home early.
-Sam visits her, and tells her he is forced to take a business trip to San Francisco over Julia's upcoming birthday.
+Julia awakes the following day and finds Helen gone.
+Given no evidence of the attack, Julia assumes she went home early.
+Sam visits her and tells her he is forced to take a business trip to San Francisco over Julia's upcoming birthday.